JustTransfer/JustTransfer-Backend/README.md

 - Anonymous mode
 - Add a counter to max number of anonymous transfers
 - Add a counter to max number of transfers
+- OPAQUE save server state
+- Messages disappearing in the DB ??

 ## Big TODO
 - Make an HTTP REST API